ipfs-shipyard/ipfs-primer/files-on-ipfs/README.md

 If you're wondering how to update those files after you've shared them, see the [Tutorial: Publishing Changes on the Permanent Web](/publishing-changes/README.md)

 If you want to see how to access those files from the conventional HTTP web, go to the [Tutorial: Interacting with the Classical (HTTP) Web](/classical-web/README.md)

+If you want to know more about how IPFS stores this content intrernally using Merkle DAGs, go to the [Tutorial: Merkle Trees and the IPFS DAG](/ipfs-dag/README.md)